 Since I was a newbie at this, it had to be simple.
 I wanted the activities to be fun, engaging, educational and something we would love to do together.
 After much research on the internet, I pulled out a few pieces of information and edited it to my style of preschool.
 My son was energetic and inquisitive so the activities I put together had to match his personality.
 If I would have put together a lot of coloring or quiet activities he would lose interest quickly.

-Homeschool Activities for Movement
+Homeschool Games for Movement

-Homeschool Activities for Art
+Homeschool Games for Art

-Homeschool activities for Letter of the Week
+Homeschool for Letter of the Week

-Homeschool activities for us have included worksheets, field trips, and other various ways to learn.
+Homeschool games for us have included worksheets, field trips, and other various ways to learn.
 My overall goal is too incorporate as much learning into my sons’ days’ as I can…. without them noticing.

 What does your homeschool activities look like?
 Do you have activities weaved into everyday learning?